NZOI/NZOI.github.io/nzic/index.md

 - Monday Feb 22 to Sunday Feb 28
 - Monday Apr 12 to Sunday Apr 18
 - Monday Jul 5 to Sunday Jul 11

+### Updates
+For interested teachers, parents, and students who do not want to register, you can still [sign up to the NZIC mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8).
+We will keep you informed about upcoming rounds, results, solutions, and camp selection.
+You may unsubscribe at any time.

+### What is Informatics?

+In the context of this competition, informatics involves problem-solving with computer programs.
+Problems of a mathematical nature are posed, and students will write a computer program to solve the problem.
+The competition tests the efficiency and correctness of the algorithms the students come up with.
+The use of a programming language is not the goal itself, but rather a method by which a solution is expressed.
+A big part of informatics is breaking down and understanding the problem itself.

 ### Overview